• Skip to primary navigation

 Serving suggestions

-• Serve it by itself with a sauce
+• Serve it by itself or with a dipping sauce

 • Add to a stir fry